Somaur/callgraph/README.md

 - vis-network.js for graph visualization
 - webpack for bundling

+Open project in Intellij IDEA and run "Run Plugin" configuration.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please: